Why Is Sustainable Fashion the Future of UK Women’s Wardrobes?

 Beyond waste management, resource consumption in traditional fashion is staggering.
 The production of textiles demands vast amounts of water and energy, leaving a heavy carbon footprint.
 For example, cotton farming alone uses thousands of liters of water for a single garment, while manufacturing involves energy-intensive processes that emit greenhouse gases.
 This combination of resource use and pollution defines the fashion industry pollution problem and highlights why urgent changes are needed.

-Also to read : How Can UK Women Redefine Fashion Trends?
+Topic to read : How Can UK Women Redefine Fashion Trends?